Esri/arcgis-experience-builder-sdk-resources/widgets/control-the-widget-state/README.md

 # Control the widget state

 This widget demonstrates how to control another widget's state programmatically.
+This sample needs to be used in an Experience that, at minimum, has a sidebar widget or a controller widget with at least one widget within it.

 ---